MRKnutson/Vocal_dpl_w21/README.md

 # Vocal Audio Journal

-Vocal is a voice journaling app that allows users to easily record thooughts in an audible format and add associated metadata including overall mood, notes about journal entry, tags, and pictures.
+Vocal is a voice journaling app that allows users to easily record thoughts in an audible format and add associated metadata including overall mood, notes about journal entry, tags, and pictures.

 ## Authors